bookofproofs/bookofproofs.github.io/_sources/history/20th-century/browne.md

 title: Browne, Marjorie Lee
 born: 1914
 died: 1979
-keywords: African American, PhD, Mathematics, NAE, Awards, Textbooks, Dean
+keywords: marjorie lee browne,browne
-description: Marjorie Lee Browne, African American PhD in Mathematics (1949), was the first woman to join the National Academy of Sciences, awarded numerous maths-education awards and author of maths textbooks, appointed as Dean of Howard University, and established a maths scholarship at Smith College.
+description: Marjorie Lee Browne was an American mathematical educator.
+She was one of the first African-American women to receive a Ph.D.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,@Suzanne-Davidson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,@Suzanne-Davidson,bookofproofs

 ---